 Apply for Funding

-To apply please download the form and return to us by post.
+To apply please download and complete the appropriate form and return it to us by post.
 Our address is displayed in the form.
-Don't forget to enclose proof of travel as this will ensure your application can be processed as swiftly as possible.
+Don't forget to enclose proof of travel, as this will ensure your application can be processed as swiftly as possible.

 We will let you know whether your application has been successful within 10 working days of receipt.